Shawn Mendes postpones tour dates citing mental health

 His post also said, “I’ve been touring since I was 15 and to be honest it’s always been difficult to be on the road away from friends and family.
 After a few years off the road, I felt like I was ready to dive back in, but that decision was premature and unfortunately the toll of the road and the pressure has caught up to me and I’ve hit a breaking point.”

-Shows in St Paul, Omaha, St Louis and other cities are also postponed.

-As of now, the tour is set to resume July 31 in Toronto.
-A list of schedule tour dates is on his official website.
+As of now, the tour is set to resume on July 31 in Toronto.
+A list of scheduled tour dates is on his official website.

 “As soon as there are more updates I promise I will let you know,” his post said.